 After Leo’s memorial, my mind could not wait to get back to NYC.
-I was emotionally drained, I got on the first train that was available this Sunday morning.
+I was emotionally drained.
+I got on the first train that was available on Sunday morning.

 “I know, Mr. Dancy.”
 It helps me feel less guilty about wanting so much to get back to school.